Carlosal15/inflation-dash-app/README.md

 python inflation/app.py
 ```
 (replace python with the correct executable if required).
 It should generate the plot on http://0.0.0.0:8080/ .

+## docker
+Running the script run_docker.sh will build a docker image with the app and expose the plot on http://0.0.0.0:8080/

 # How it works and features